Azure-Samples/streaming-at-scale/storage-databricks-delta/README.md

   - azure-container-instances
   - azure-databricks
   - azure-event-hubs
+  - azure-functions
   - azure-storage
 statusNotificationTargets:
   - algattik@microsoft.com
 ---

-# Streaming at Scale with Azure Event Hubs, Databricks and Delta Lake
+# Streaming at Scale with Azure Storage, Databricks and Delta Lake

-This sample uses Azure Databricks to process and store data into [Delta Lake](https://docs.azuredatabricks.net/delta/index.html) storage.
+This sample uses Azure Databricks to ingest data from Azure Storage blobs and store data into [Delta Lake](https://docs.azuredatabricks.net/delta/index.html) storage.

+To generate simulated ingestion data, the sample deploys data simulator Container Instances, another Event Hubs instance to receive the data from the simulator and an Azure Function that receives events in batch from the ingestion Event Hub and writes it in blobs to be processed by Databricks.

 The provided scripts will deploy an end-to-end solution complete with load test client.